When the Seahawks waived Shaquem Griffin, he leaned on his brother, turned down other teams and got back to work

 Still, for 24 hours, Griffin’s fate was out of his control.

-Once he was waived, any team could have claimed Griffin, and he would have had to go and be away from his brother for the only time other than in 2017, when Shaquill Griffin played his rookie year with the Seahawks (Shaquem had a redshirt year as a freshman at Central Florida, while Shaquill did not).
+Once he was waived, any team could have claimed Griffin, and he would have had to go and be away from his brother for the only time other than in 2017, when Shaquill played his rookie year with the Seahawks (Shaquem had a redshirt year as a freshman at Central Florida, while Shaquill did not).

 Griffin said he had resolved to be ready “to attack’’ it if another opportunity came.